-Pickup choice is an important factor when playing guitar for the identifiable sound for high gain, saturated and aggresive metal.
+Pickup choice is an important factor when playing guitar for the identifiable sound for high gain, saturated and aggressive metal.

 The Aim of This Post

 And in the process, it may help you decide which pickup is the right candidate for you if you are still undecided which to go for.